-1. Any form of non-consensual sexual intercourse, committed by physical force, coercion, threat, or intimidation, actual or implied, by a person(s) known or unknown to the victim.
-Sexual intercourse can involve anal, oral, or vaginal penetration.
+Any form of nonconsensual sexual intercourse, committed by physical force, coercion, threat, or intimidation, actual or implied, by a person(s) known or unknown to the victim.

-2. Any actual or attempted non-consensual sexual activity, by a person(s) known or unknown to the victim, including, but not a) Sexual intercourse or sexual touching committed with or without physical force, coercion, threat, or intimidation b) Exhibitionism c) Sexual language of a threatening nature

-Non-consensual sexual activity shall include, but is not limited to, situations where the victim is unable to consent because he/she is physically helpless or mentally incapacitated due to drug or alcohol consumption or is unconscious, regardless of whether or not the consumption was with the victim's consent.
-Victims of non-consensual sexual intercourse and/or activity are encouraged to file a complaint through any College office as soon as possible after the alleged incident.
-Parties not directly related to the College may also file complaints when a significant relationship to the mission and interest of the College can be shown.
-If a complaint is filed with the College by a party not directly related to the College, the party will be advised to contact local law enforcement officials to file a report.
+b.
+Any actual or attempted nonconsensual sexual activity by a person(s) known or unknown to the victim, defined as, but not limited to, sexual intercourse or sexual touching committed with or without physical force, coercion, threat, or intimidation; exhibitionism; or sexual language of a threatening nature.
+Nonconsensual sexual activity shall include, but is not limited to situations where the victim is unable to consent because he/she is physically helpless, or is mentally incapacitated due to drug or alcohol consumption or is unconscious, regardless of whether or not the consumption was with the victim's consent.